Why eNPS isn’t a great measure of employee engagement

 Spend much time researching employee engagement, and you’ll eventually come across the term eNPS.
 It can be a useful enough metric, but people often seem to conflate it with employee engagement in general.
 So, is eNPS a good measure of employee engagement, or is this confusion just muddling an already broad term?

 Employee engagement versus eNPS

-So, to be brief, engagement is the extent of your attachment to your role and colleagues, as well as your commitment to the business and its goals.
+So, to be brief, engagement is the extent of your attachment to your role and colleagues.
+But it's also your commitment to the business and its goals.
 And while that sounds simple, there are numerous contributing factors such as wellbeing, work environment, compensation, autonomy and much more.

-The good thing about eNPS is that it’s more specific, and therefore easier to nail down.
+The good thing about eNPS is that it’s more specific.
+That means it's generally easier to nail down.
 It’s a variation on the idea of a Net Promoter Score, with the little “e” obviously standing for employee.
-A promoter is someone who would be willing to talk positively to others about the business, while the score is simply a performance metric.
+A promoter is someone who would be willing to talk positively to others about the business.
+The score, on the other hand, is simply a performance metric.
 “Net” simply refers to whether the results are positive or negative in total.

-So, a Net Promoter Score (NPS) is a quantifiable statistic that’s supposed to encapsulate how people feel about your business, its service, and its apparent ideals.
-So, while basic NPS deals with things like customer satisfaction, eNPS reflects how employees feel about your business, its service, and its workplace culture.
+So, a Net Promoter Score (NPS) is a quantifiable statistic.
+In theory, NPS designed to encapsulate how people feel about your business, its service, and its apparent ideals.
+So a basic Net Promotor Score deals with things like customer satisfaction.
+But eNPS reflects how employees feel about your business, its service, and its workplace culture.

 Essentially, that makes eNPS a short-hand stat for assessing the likelihood of employees advocating for your business.
 So, you can see why some might ask, is eNPS a good measure of employee engagement?